mgorski/DevZone/API/README.md

 ##SUPPORT
-If you run into an error or you will have difficulties with using the API, you may easily report it in the Issues section here in GetResponse GitHub Organization profile and we will provide all the support we can to solve your issues.
+If you run into an error or you will have difficulties with using the API, you may easily report it in the Issues section here in GetResponse GitHub Organization profile and we will provide all the support we can to solve your problems.

 ##GETTING STARTED
 Examples in popular programing languages are available here on